kimdanny/blog/_pages/about.md

 toc_icon: "cog"
 ---
 Currently a 2nd year BSc Computer Science student at University College London.
 I am particularly passionate about Machine Learning and Deep Learning.
+To request my CV, please send me an [email](mailto:dannykim153@gmail.com)
 <br/>
 As a title of this blog (**TEKnology**) implies, this is a Tech-related blog posting site by *To Eun Kim (TEK)*